turbo-language/turbo-lang-official/README.md

 # Introduction:
 turbo (stylized with lower-case) is a compiled programming language developed as a substitute to Rust and C++.

-turbo provides low-level memory control while (attempting) to provide a readable syntax inspired by Rust, C, and Python
+turbo provides low-level memory control while (attempting) to provide a readable syntax inspired by Rust, C, and Python.

-_Turbo_
+_Turbo_:
 ```python
 def my_fun() -> int {
   let x: int = 1;